vimalhari/withthanks/README.md

 # WithThanks

-A Django web application that helps charities send personalized thank-you videos to their donors.
-When a donation is received, WithThanks generates a voiceover using ElevenLabs TTS, stitches it onto a branded base video with FFmpeg, uploads the result to Cloudflare Stream, and delivers it to the donor via email.
+A Django web application that helps charities send personalised thank-you videos to their donors.
+When a donation is received, WithThanks generates a voiceover using ElevenLabs TTS, stitches it onto a branded base video with FFmpeg, and delivers it to the donor via email.
+Both the REST API and the CSV batch upload path share a single unified Celery pipeline — every job is tracked through a `DonationJob` record, batch completion is reported atomically via Celery chords, and three isolated worker queues prevent slow video jobs from ever blocking maintenance tasks.

 ---